Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 <img src="Images/AMITA.png">
 </p>

 Finally, in order to ensure the success of the product, we knew that we needed to have an admin user type.
-Our proto-persona for admin was Amita Smith, who would be is the data analyst.
+Our proto-persona for admin was Amita Smith, who is the data analyst for Do or Die.
 In general, this person would be responsible for tracking the playerbase; for example if the product is successful, or if we are losing users.
 The admin would be the person responsible for deciding whether the product needs to be modified, or adapted based on these statistics.
 Moreover, the admin would be in charge of fixing any issues that may arise from the users and the sponsors.
 This may include the pedometer not working correctly, a user's inability to sign up to challenges due to an issue on the backend, or a need to change/delete a user's details.
 In order to ensure the success of the product, the admin must be able to view a number of statistics relating to the userbase.
 This includes total numbers of currently 'dead' users, weekly statistics, and monthly statistics.
 The admin must also be able to pull up an individual user's profile to be able to adequately address any issues.

 The main user stories are outlined in this use case diagram: